sjp38/stream-track/README.md

 Let's suppose your kernel repo is at '$LINUX' and tracking the mainline tree with a remote name 'mainline'.
 Your working branch is named 'hack' and based on v5.4.42.
-Set 'PATH' to point this directory, move to your kernel source tree and run below command:
+Set 'PATH' to point this directory, move to your kernel source tree, and run the below command:

     $ chk-followups.py --repo $LINUX \
             --downstream v5.4.42..hack --upstream v5.5..mainline/master